-Rail Trail Bridge to be completed by summer 2023
+Rail Trail bridge to be completed by summer 2023

 With the latter, he said the consensus was that it would not entice people to not cross Route 13.

-The bridge will be constructed beforehand and then dropped into its location; it’s unclear at this point how this would impact traffic.
+Bridge will be constructed beforehand and then dropped into its location.
+Unclear of how this would impact traffic.

 (0) comments